microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In this study, we used one transgenic VEGF male 21 months old mouse (see @doi:10.1126/science.abc8479 for more details), 6 weeks old CB17SCID male mice, 12 weeks old C57BL/6 mice, and two Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.

-Murine experiments were approved by the local ethical committee of the Canton of Bern, Switzerland under the permit number BE 55/16.
+Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under the permit number BE 55/16.
-Minipig experiments were approved by the Malmö/Lund regional ethical committee, Sweden under license 5.8.18-15672/2019.
+Minipig experiments were approved by the Malmö/Lund Ethics Committee on Animal Testing at the Lund District Court, Sweden under license 5.8.18-15672/2019.

 ### Contrast-enhanced microangioCT of mice using μAngiofil